BakerSoftTeam/qr-reader/README.md

 Now available few types of the ScannerManager.

 ### CommonScannerManager
-Simplest manager that just inform about information was scanned.
+Simplest manager that just informs about information was scanned.
 Doesn't stop propagation of the scanned information.

 ### ScannerManagerWithDelegate